otaviojava/jcassandra-book/02-cassandra.md

 The keyspace is the structure that stores or contains one or more family of columns.
 If we think analogously to a relational persistence data technology, it would be similar to a database whose structure stores the tables.
 Another equally important responsibility that the keyspace has is the definition of the replica factor.
 It defines the number of times the same information will be copied (replicated) between the servers.

 For example, given a cluster with five servers, and a keyspace with a replication factor of four, it is possible to state that in this cluster the same information will be copied four times, that is, in practically all nodes within the data center.
-With the creation of the replica factor comes the methodology, the definition of how this information will be copied between the nodes, called _replication strategy_.
+With the creation of the replica factor comes the methodology, the definition of how this information will be copied between the nodes, is called *replication strategy*.

-* **SimpleStrategy**: this is the replication strategy indicated in case it is necessary to use only a single datacenter with all nodes.
+* **Simple Strategy**: this is the replication strategy indicated in case it is necessary to use only a single datacenter with all nodes.

-* **NetworkTopologyStrategy**: This strategy is highly recommended for production environments and is used when it is necessary to use more than one data center.
+* **Network Topology Strategy**: This strategy is highly recommended for production environments and is used when it is necessary to use more than one data center.
 This is recommended for several reasons, for example, imagine a natural disaster in the region where one of the data centers are located, in São Paulo.
 This will not be a problem if the developer has two other datacenters, up his sleeve, around Brazil, as in Salvador and another one in Rio de Janeiro.
 This is something very similar that Netflix does with its data with datacenters around the world.

 ### Column Family and Column